Hat Yai

 Comments: As you walk in, you will think you are entering a five star hotel and you will be greeted by one of the many attractive greeters the hospital employs.

-Private hospitals want foreign patients and the staff will speak English.
+Private hospitals in Thailand want foreign patients and therefore the staff will always speak good English.
 It is a completely hassle-free experience, but it comes at a price.
 Compared to the West, the cost will be a lot cheaper but it is expensive by Thai standards.
+I have medical insurance, but a trip to this hospital always exceeds my claim limit and I end up paying some of the bill myself.
+If you are unfortunate enough to need to spend a few days in ICU and don't have insurance, it will cost you a LOT of money.

 The individual tests in the health check packages are too many to list here.
 More expensive packages obviously include more tests.
 These prices were obtained in March 2012.